rsksmart/devportal-1.0/rsk/node/architecture/json-rpc.md

 #### eth_getUncleByBlockHashAndIndex

-Returns information about a uncle of a block by hash and uncle index position.
+Returns information about an uncle of a block by hash and the uncle index position.

 ##### Parameters